jzyustc/digital_human_teleportation/README.md

 ### Environment

-**pre_bg2ply.py** is an application of PlaneRCNN, which should compile and run with pytorch 0.4.0.
+**pre_bg2ply.py** is an application of PlaneRCNN, which should compile with pytorch 0.4.0 and run with pytorch 0.4.1.

 **teleportation** is implemented with pytorch 1.8.1.